Updated July 26, 2023

-Below is the extract of cash flow statement of British Petroleum showing cash flow from investing activities ( fig in $ Mn)
+Below is the extract of the cash flow statement of British Petroleum showing cash flow from investing activities ( fig in $ Mn)

-These assets are needed to be maintained with due care in order to ensure the smooth running of the business.
+These assets must be maintained with due care to ensure the smooth running of the business.

-- It has sold out the assets and earned an income of $ 940 Mn
+- It has sold out the assets and earned an income of $ 940 Mn.

 - Also, various segments and operations are sold out at $ 1911 Mn, which shows the stability of investment income.

-Below is the extract of cash flow statement of Microsoft Corporation showing cash flow from Financing activities ( fig in $ Mn)
+Below is the extract of the cash flow statement of Microsoft Corporation showing cash flow from Financing activities ( fig in $ Mn)

-Microsoft is one of the cash-rich companies in the world.
+Microsoft is one of the most cash-rich companies in the world.
 It is one of the most stable corporations that earn thousands of dollars every second.

-- Loans worth $ 12885 Mn is repaid with interest
+- Loans worth $ 12885 Mn are repaid with interest.

 - Also, Microsoft has issued debentures and bonds worth $ 44344 Mn in public

 - The company has issued further equity capital of $ 772 Mn and bought back its own shares worth $ 11788 Mn.